PeopleAdmin/stressque/README.md

 ```

-You can define a test harness using the resque-stress DSL...
+You can define a test harness using the stressque DSL...

 ```ruby
 harness :rails_demo do